andreacutrera/shiny_app/README.md

 This is a shiny app that makes an easy visualization of the **Vaccination Campaign against SARS-CoV-2** in Italy started in `27-12-2020`.
 The App scrapes data from the open repository of the **Civil Protection Department of Italy** (<https://github.com/italia/covid19-opendata-vaccini>), which makes a daily update of detailed data at regional level.
-There are three sections accessible in the upper panel, and they are (in order from the left to the right): Age Ranges, Best Regions and Analysis.
+There are three sections accessible in the upper panel, and they are (in order from the left to the right): `Age Ranges`, `Best Regions` and `Analysis`.
 ### Section 1 - Age Ranges
 In the upper left part of the page, there is a side bar panel from which you can select:
 - the Region of interest
-- the particular Vaccine dose (_Pfizer/BionTech - VaxRevia-(AstraZeneca) - Moderna_)
+- the particular Vaccine dose (`Pfizer/BionTech` - `VaxRevia-(AstraZeneca)` - `Moderna`)
-- the variable of interest (absolute numbers of Males, Females, First Dose, Second Dose)
+- the variable of interest (absolute numbers of Males, Females, First Doses, Second Doses) The output plot shows the absolute numbers of vaccine doses submitted in the last day of update in the group ages from `16` to `90+`.
 ### Section 2 - Best Regions
 Here you can select the number of best-scoring Regions in doses usage, and an ordered bar chart in output describe the percentages of doses used on patients as a share of the total doses received.
 ### Section 3 - Analysis